10up/gutenberg-best-practices/guides/api-version-2.md

 };
 ```

-But we can take that even further.
-We don't even need to have them as two separate elements.
-We can pass blockProps as the first argument to `useInnerBlocksProps` giving us this:
+But you can take that even further.
+You don't even need to have them as two separate elements.
+You can pass blockProps as the first argument to `useInnerBlocksProps` giving you this:

 ```js title="edit.js"
 import { useBlockProps, useInnerBlocksProps } from '@wordpress/block-editor';